bitovi/hatchify/doc/guides/customizing-your-list.md

 #### How it works

-- As soon as you add the `ovewrite` prop to the `Collection` component, Hatchify will no longer render any columns that you don't specify.
+- As soon as you add the `ovewrite` prop to the `DataGrid` component, Hatchify will no longer render any columns that you don't specify.
 This means that you'll need to add a `Column` component for each field that you want to render.
 - An example use case for this feature is a list that needs to be heavily customized; you might need all the fields on your records in order to populate your list, but each column requires computed values or needs to be in a custom order, etc.
 - When in `overwrite` mode, the order will be determined by the order of your `Column` components, so if you want your columns to appear in a specific order, you'll need to specify them in that order.
 The `prepend` prop, or absence of it, has no effect when in `overwrite` mode.